UniversalDependencies/docs/structure.md

 ### Punctuation

-Tokens with the relation `punct` always attach to content words (except in cases of ellipsis) and can never have dependents.
+Tokens with the relation [ud-dep/punct]() always attach to content words (except in cases of ellipsis) and can never have dependents.
 Since `punct` is not a normal dependency relation, the usual criteria for determining the head word do not apply.
 Instead, we use the following principles:

 1. A punctuation mark separating coordinated units is attached to the first conjunct.